ronakg/quickr-preview.vim/README.md

 ```

 #### Configuring the preview window position
-By default, the preview window appears above the quickfix list.
+By default, the preview window appears 'above' the quickfix list.
 But you can configure it to appear to the 'left', the 'right', or 'below' the quickfix list:

 ```vim
 let g:quickr_preview_position = 'below'